andytimm/retrodesign/README.md

 install_github("andytimm/retrodesign")
 ```

-You can find an online version of it's vignette [on my website](https://andytimm.github.io/2019/02/05/Intro_To_retrodesign.html).
+You can find an online version of retrodesign's vignette [on my website](https://andytimm.github.io/2019/02/05/Intro_To_retrodesign.html).

 # More Reading on Type S/M Errors